Frequently Asked Questions

 What is a “Big”?

-- Bigs are volunteer mentors, ages 18+ (16-17 year olds accepted with parent permission) and come from diverse backgrounds just like our Littles.
+- Bigs are volunteer mentors, ages 18+ (16-17 year olds accepted with parent permission in the School Based program) and come from diverse backgrounds just like our Littles.

 - They are regular people, just like you.
 You don’t need any special degrees or job skills.

 - They just have to want to positively impact a young person.
 Role models come in all shapes and sizes, and you could be a perfect fit!

 - Littles are kids ages 6-18 (BBBS enrolls new Littles up to age 16).